SPARSEFIT: Few-shot Prompting with Sparse Fine-tuning for Jointly Generating Predictions and Natural Language Explanations: Experiments

-\paragraph{Other PEFT Baselines} To compare \ours with other PEFT baselines, we also implemented LoRA~\cite{hu2022lora} for NLEs. \cref{tab:sparsefit_vs_peft} shows the downstream performance and the NLEs quality for different PEFT strategies on \texttt{T5-large}.
-It can be seen that, on average, \ours outperforms the other PEFT strategy.
-The best PEFT approach is LoRA with a performance roughly 10\% lower than \ours.
-Furthermore, the quality of NLEs is considerably better for \ours for 3 out of 4 datasets.
+\paragraph{Other PEFT Baselines} To compare \ours with other PEFT baselines, we also evaluated LoRA~\cite{hu2022lora}, AdaLoRA~\cite{adalora} and (IA)$^3$~\cite{ia3} for NLEs. \cref{tab:sparsefit_vs_peft} shows the downstream performance and the NLEs quality for different PEFT strategies on \texttt{T5-large}.
+It can be seen that, on average, \ours outperforms the other PEFT strategies.
+While these PEFT methods tune less than 20\% of the 50.45 million parameters updated by \ours, the quality of NLEs is considerably better for \ours for two out of four datasets.
+Notice that in \cref{tab:sparsefit_vs_peft} \ours has the lowest FLOPS.
+We hyphotesise that this happens since \ours neither introduces additional model parameters nor increases the model's architectural complexity.
+In \cref{tab:lora_higher_rank} in \cref{ap:further_peft_exploration}, we show further results for LoRA trained on a bigger range of the number of parameters.

+\paragraph{Larger Language Models} To evaluate the performance of \ours in both larger language models and different architectures we perform a set of experiments applying \ours to \texttt{Llama 2-7B}.
+Notice that \ours approach applies to any architecture (not only the \texttt{T5} encoder-decoder) since it focuses on identifying the optimal layer to fine-tune, regardless of the underlying model's structure.
+In this regard, we conducted experiments on a larger decoder-only model (i.e. \texttt{Llama 2-7B}). \cref{tab:llama_sparsefit_vs_peft} shows the average predictive accuracy and the NLEs quality for the the best \ours strategy (Att.Q+LN) and the best performing PEFT baseline (AdaLora) for \texttt{Llama 2-7B}.
+Overall, it can be observed that \ours outperforms the other PEFT strategy for all datasets.
+Particularly, the best \ours have on average roughly $5$\% better NLE quality than the other PEFT.

-\paragraph{Human Evaluation} We show in \cref{fig:human_plausibility_all} the distributions of the scores given by the human annotators for the quality of the generated NLEs, broken down for each of the best \ours strategies.
-It can be observed that approx.\ half of the NLEs do not justify the answer, no matter what fine-tuning strategy was used.
-Similarly, the proportion of NLEs that justify the prediction is close to $25\%$ regardless of the model.
+\paragraph{Human Evaluation} We show in~\cref{tab:sparse_summary_human} the distributions of the scores given by the human annotators for the quality of the generated NLEs for the best \ours strategies and the best performing PEFT baseline (AdaLora).
+We compute the inter-annotator agreement score using the \emph{Cohen' $\kappa$} metric~\citep{cohen1960kappa}.
+Overall, we found that the quality of the NLEs generated after applying \ours is much higher than those of the baseline and AdaLoRA for 2 out of 4 tasks.
+For the other two tasks, AdaLoRA produces better NLEs by a very smaller margin.
+On average, the NLEs of \ours are roughly 8\% better than NLEs of AdaLoRA and 6\% better than full fine-tuning NLEs.
+However, the human evaluation shows that the generated NLEs are often insufficient to explain the predictions accurately.
+We show in~\cref{fig:human_plausibility_all} the distributions of the plausability score given by the human annotators for the quality of the generated NLEs for the best \ours strategies.
+It can be observed that roughly half of the NLEs do not justify the answer, no matter what fine-tuning strategy is used.
+Similarly, the proportion of NLEs that fully justify the prediction is close to $25\%$ regardless of the \ours setting.
+We detail the shortcomings and limitations of generated NLEs in \cref{sec:discussion}.
+Finally, we show in \cref{tab:llama_summary_human} the human evaluation results for the best \ours configuration and other PEFT baselines when applied to \texttt{Llama2-7B}.
+It can be seen that on average the NLEs of \ours are roughly 6\% better than NLEs of AdaLoRA and 21\% better than full fine-tuning NLEs of \texttt{Llama2-7B}.